 The MacBook Air and Mac mini have very similar storage allocations: 256GB and 512GB.
 If you need more space both the Mac mini and the MacBook Air offer 2TB as a build-to-order option.

 The Mac mini has no display.
 With that in mind you might be thinking that the Air would be the obvious choice, but a 13in display may not be big enough and you may well end up plugging your laptop into a second display.
-At which point you might as well have got the Mac mini (although at least you’d have two screens to work on).
+At which point you might as well have gotten the Mac mini (although at least you’d have two screens to work on).
 Find out about the best displays for Mac here and how to use a second display with your Mac.

-Speaking of screens the MacBook Air can support one up to 6K display, while the M1 Mac mini can support two displays, one up to 6K and one 4K.
-On the other hand the older Intel Mac mini can support up to three displays. , so it trumps the newer models in that respect.
+Speaking of screens the M1 and M2 MacBook Air can support one up to 6K display, while the M1 Mac mini can support two displays, one up to 6K and one 4K.
+On the other hand the older Intel Mac mini can support up to three displays, so it trumps the newer models in that respect.
 There is a workaround if you want to plug two displays into a M1 MacBook).

 If you need ports – and specifically if you need HDMI and one or more of the older-style USB ports then the Mac mini is your best bet as it has all of those and more.

 The M1 MacBook Air only offers two Thunderbolt / USB 4 port.
 The M2 MacBook Air does go a step further with the additional of a MagSafe port for charging the Mac.
 But the mini has two Thunderbolt / USB 4 ports, two USB-A ports, an HDMI 2.0 port and Gigabit Ethernet.